auxoncorp/modality-trace-recorder-plugin/README.md

 These `metadata` fields are specific to the importer plugin.

+Note that individual plugin configuration goes in a specific table in your reflector configuration file, e.g. `[plugins.ingest.importers.trace-recorder.metadata]`.

 * `[metadata]` — Plugin configuration table.
   - `protocol` — The protocol to use.
 Either `streaming`, `snapshot`, or `auto`.
 The default is `auto`.
   - `file` — Path to the file to import.